bitnami/charts/bitnami/sonarqube/README.md

 ### Default kernel settings

-Currently, SonarQube requires some changes in the kernel of the host machine to work as expected.
-If those values are not set in the underlying operating system, the SonarQube containers fail to boot with ERROR messages.
+Currently, SonarQube&trade; requires some changes in the kernel of the host machine to work as expected.
+If those values are not set in the underlying operating system, the SonarQube&trade; containers fail to boot with ERROR messages.
 More information about these requirements can be found in the links below:

 - [File Descriptor requirements](https://www.elastic.co/guide/en/elasticsearch/reference/current/file-descriptors.html)
 - [Virtual memory requirements](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html)